I am AN ARTIST WORKING AT THE INTERSECTION OF ENVIRONMENT,

 EDUCATION AND SOCIAL PRACTISE.

-My paintings begin with a desire to bring the
+My paintings begin with a desire to bring the wild inside.

 My painting process is fuelled by a desire to connect people with the way we feel when we're close to nature.
 I feel most at home (and my happiest self) when I'm outside exploring.
 For me, a successful painting serves as a constant source of connection, inspiration and warmth.